KieranCG/Milestone2CardPairs/README.md

 ## Future Improvements

-My plan for the next part of the project is to integrate an api that takes images from an api and loads a fresh set everytime a new game is run.
+My plan for the next part of the project is to integrate an API that takes images from an API like Pexel and loads a fresh set everytime a new game is run.
 This will increase replayability.